Anand-Vigilnz/Brainstorming_Multi_Agent/critic_agent/README.md

 # Critic Agent

-The Critic Agent uses Google ADK to evaluate and critique ideas for feasibility, potential issues, and strengths.
+The Critic Agent uses LangChain Groq to evaluate and critique ideas for feasibility, potential issues, and strengths.

 ## Responsibilities